rsksmart/rif-notifier/README.md

 ```

 #### **Update Subscription Plans**
-Run the command ```notifier-cli edit subscriptionplan``` to update a subscription plan.
+Run the command ```notifier-prov-cli edit subscriptionplan``` to update a subscription plan.
 Alternatively a subscription can be updated manually.
-In order to update without notifier-cli, the "id" property must be specified as part of the subscription-plan.json for the plan to be updated.
+In order to update without notifier-prov-cli, the "id" property must be specified as part of the subscription-plan.json for the plan to be updated.

 #### Disable subscription plans
-Run the command ```notifier-cli disable subscriptionplan``` to disable a subscription plan.
+Run the command ```notifier-prov-cli disable subscriptionplan``` to disable a subscription plan.
 Alternatively a subscription plan can be disabled manually.
-In order to disable without notifier-cli, the "status" property must be set to false as part of the subscription-plan.json for the plan to be updated.
+In order to disable without notifier-prov-cli, the "status" property must be set to false as part of the subscription-plan.json for the plan to be updated.

 ### **Subscribe to Plan**